Scarletteblack/Black-Scarlett-AP-Networking-Portfolio/_posts/2025-11-04-post-Types-Of-Networks-And-Connections-And-Devices.md

 | Notes              | Both private IP Addresses| Same |

-Write a short paragraph (5–7 sentences) beneath your table addressing the following:
-• Which mode made your VM appear as its own device on the local network?
-• Which mode provided a safer, more controlled environment?
-• How does NAT help manage limited IPv4 addresses and improve security?
-• What did you learn about how data travels from a device to the internet?

-Step 1: Add Screenshots
-Take screenshots of the following and insert them into your digital portfolio:
-• The output of ip a in Shared (NAT) mode
-• The output of ip a in Bridged mode
-• The WhatIsMyIPAddress.com page results for both modes Step 2: Reflection Writing
-Write a short reflection (1 paragraph, 5–8 sentences) below your screenshots that answers these:
-• How did your IP addresses change between Shared and Bridged mode?
-• What did this experiment teach you about how local and public networks communicate?
-• Why might IT professionals use different network configurations for home, business, or lab environments?
-• Which mode do you think is best for classroom use, and why?
+Bridged mode made the virtual machine appear as its own device on the local network because it received an IP address directly from the network, just like a physical computer.
+Shared (NAT) mode provided a safer and more controlled environment by keeping the VM behind the host computer and isolating it from other devices.
+NAT helps manage limited IPv4 addresses by allowing many private devices to share a single public IP, while also improving security by hiding internal devices from the outside world.
+This experiment showed that data from a device first travels through the local network using a private IP, then passes through a router or host system before reaching the internet with a public IP.
+It also demonstrated that network modes change how visible a device is and how its traffic is routed.

+Switching between Shared and Bridged mode changed the virtual machine’s IP addresses by giving it a private, isolated address in Shared (NAT) mode and a full, separate address in Bridged mode.
+This experiment shows that devices can either hide behind a single public IP or act as independent machines on a local network, depending on how they are connected.
+It also highlights how local networks use private IP addresses internally while sharing one public IP when reaching the internet.
+IT professionals choose different configurations because home networks value simplicity and safety, business networks often require full device visibility, and lab environments need flexibility for testing.
+For classroom use, Shared mode is generally the best because it is safer, easier to manage, and prevents students’ virtual machines from interfering with the wider network.

 ---